Placement costs and finance

 You may be eligible for a tuition fee loan and reduced living cost loan.
 Please take a look at our funding guidance for full-time undergraduate students.
 You should also check the application procedure with your student funding body.

-There's no specific funding available for placement students, although the University does have a UWE Bristol Employability Bursary, Turing Scheme, Placement Costs Loan, Financial Assistance Schemes and the UWE Bursary.
+There's no specific funding available for placement students, although the University does have a UWE Bristol Employability Bursary, Turing Scheme, Placement Costs Loan, Financial Assistance Schemes, Student Support Fund and the UWE Bursary.
 You can speak with a Money Adviser from the Student Money Service team to discuss your financial circumstances and budget planning in more detail.

 Placement year costs